pojome/pojo-forms/README.md

 * Tested up to WordPress v4.5

 ### 1.3.5 - 20/06/2016 ###
-* Fixed! - Bug from the latest release
+* Fix! - Bug from the latest release

 ### 1.3.4 - 19/06/2016 ###
 * Tweak! - Added empty select for widget